Ayodhya hearing: When lawyers fought like children over seating space

 ASG Mehta then came in support of his colleague and said, "There are people who are arrogant.
 With due respect to the learned senior counsel (Dhavan), he seems to have undergone a course in it."
 "Why are they sitting next to me and murmuring away and murmuring away", Dhavan told the Bench, apparently complaining about the law officers.
 "Why are you standing near us?
 There is enough space there," Mehta told Dhavan.
 They (ASGs) came and said that they are the law officers, he said and then referred to his past experience when noted jurist Nani Palkhivala had vacated the chair for the counsel to argue the case.

 The Bench, also comprising justices Ashok Bhushan and S A Nazeer, said that lawyers are supposed to vacate seats for the counsel for litigants.
-As the hearing progressed, Dhavan made some uncharitable comments against former Attorney General and senior advocate K Parasaran, appearing for a Hindu group, who opposed his (Dhavan's) submission that the Ayodhya case be referred to the larger bench.
+As the hearing progressed, Dhavan made some uncharitable comments against former Attorney General and senior advocate K Parasaran, appearing for a Hindu group, who opposed his (Dhavan's) submission that the Ayodhya case is referred to the larger bench.
 "I am not indulging in theatrics and drama like Mr Parasaran.
 He suddenly gets up and says things," Dhavan said and also used the word 'rubbish'.

 Senior Counsel C S Vaidyanathan and ASG Mehta took strong objection to the language used by Dhavan against Parasaran and said now a tendency has emerged among some lawyers to browbeat the institution and they are trying to "vitiate the atmosphere".
 "What kind of language is being used," Vaidyanathan asked and added that it seemed that Dhavan did not want to argue the case.